Centrifugal Vs. Axial Air Movers January 16, 2017 – Posted in: Air Movers, Blog

 At Aer Industries, we offer a huge selection of both axial and centrifugal air movers.
 We know that each of our commercial customers comes to us with different needs, which is why we stock a wide range of equipment.
 You will find the most dependable, durable and quality air movers on the market in our collection from top-notch manufacturers like B-Air© and BlueDri©.
 We also constantly update our selection and inventory to reflect the latest technology and innovations.

-When you visit Aer Industries for your air mover needs, you will see the best products available.
-Our passion is serving water damage restoration professionals and similar service providers with the best in equipment.
-We want to help you deliver outstanding results for your clients.
+When you visit Aer Industries for your air mover needs, you will see the products available.
+Our passion is serving water damage restoration professionals and similar service providers with the in equipment.
+We want to you deliver outstanding results for your clients.

 See our selection of axial and centrifugal air movers today and contact us with any questions!